-There are specific steps involved in applying for your Student visa these steps are clearly detailed on the Department of Home Affairs website under the section step by step.
+There are specific steps involved in applying for your student visa.
+These steps are clearly detailed on the Department of Home Affairs website under the section step by step.

 Further Information: see the Department of Home Affairs Website

-As mentioned in the above section International Students are required by the Australian Government to join a private health insurance scheme.
+As mentioned in the above section, international students are required by the Australian Government to join a private health insurance scheme.
 You will need to pay the OSHC premium at the same time as your PIA tuition fees.
 Overseas student health cover (OSHC) is insurance that contributes or covers the costs of medical and hospital care which you may need while in Australia.

 Student Card